 The techniques used to reduce the number of cache references processed by the cache simulator are described in the following sections.
 The cache references not processed are those references which are ascertained to be cache hits and will not change the state of the cache.
 Examples associated with the techniques are given in Motorola 68020 assembly code.
 Each technique builds upon the previously presented techniques.
 Technique A is a straight-forward approach.
-Techniques B and C recognize spatial locality to reduce the length of the trace and methods similar to these have been used in previous studies [MiF88, EKK90].
+Techniques B and C recognize spatial locality to reduce the length of the trace and methods similar to these have been used in previous studies ^{11,18}.
 Techniques D-G use cache configuration information and the control flow of the program to avoid processing additional references due to both spatial and temporal locality.
+Two variations of each of the techniques are discussed.
+The first variation allows periodic context switches and the second variation assumes there are no context switches.